Seams – How to Sew a Plain and Open Seam

 Seams - How to Sew a Plain and Open Seam

 Step 4.
-Lift Foot Pedal
+Lift the Foot Pedal up

 Seams - How to Sew a Plain and Open Seam

 Step 5.
-Hold Threads in Place
+Hold the Threads in Place

 Pull the threads to the back of the sewing machine underneath the presser foot.